BSO

 In the early years of this century when prominent figures in Springfield's Democrat Party machine were going down in a hail of indictments, some observers had a strong sense of deja-vu.
 They had good reason to, since it was only a decade earlier that another corruption probe resulting in a round of indictments had been undertaken by then Massachusetts Attorney General Scott Harshbarger.

-Unlike the more recent probe, in which nearly everyone charged was found guilty, the Harshbarger probe produced fewer indictments or convictions.
+Unlike the more recent corruption probe, in which nearly everyone charged was found guilty, the Harshbarger probe produced fewer indictments or convictions.
 In fact, critics at the time accused Harshbarger of showboating, bringing indictments primarily to attract headlines that would help in his planned run for Governor.
 It was true that Harshbarger had a reputation as a publicity hound, in particular for his prosecution of the infamous Fells Acres Case, in which many critics accused Harshbarger of prosecuting the defendants even after it should have become obvious that they were innocent.

 However, the fact that so many who came under a cloud in the Harshbarger probe resurfaced in the federal probe a decade later, left many wondering whether Harshbarger, whatever his motives, was truly on to something.

 Recently going through the vaults I came upon this timeline of the probe that appeared in the Springfield Republican in May of 1995.
-In the interest of preserving the record of that important episode in Valley history, I am reprinting it here.
+In the interest of preserving the record of that important political episode in Valley history, I am reprinting it here.

 Jan.
 16, 1991